 The Crisis in Scholarly Communication - More About the Crisis

-Why will there be less access for researchers and teachers to the published literature in the future and more restrictions on using scholarship?
+In the future, why will there be less access for researchers and teachers to the published literature and more restrictions on using scholarship?

 Rising costs for libraries affecting what they can purchase